stefan-hoeck/idris2-elab-util/src/Doc/Inspect.md

 # Inspecting the Structure of Idris Expressions

-In this section of the tutorial we will learn how to look at the underlying structure of Idris expressions.
+In this section of the tutorial, we will learn how to look at the underlying structure of Idris expressions.
 Most of the examples can be run from the REPL.